skellis46/embodied-camera/embodied-camera-application-proposal.md

 >please provide 100 word synopsis of the proposed research project, suitable for the lay reader

-The smartphone is a device that is synonymous with its screen and camera.
+The smartphone is synonymous with its screen and camera.
 It determines how we communicate with and see others, and how we want to be seen by others.
 Smartphones also cause "inattentional blindness":[@hyman_did_2009 p.598] a reduced capacity to respond to new stimuli.
-The smartphone thereby compromises our experience of the world through our bodily senses.
-We aim to expand the corporeal and sensate possibilities of human-smartphone experiences, and to deepen understanding of the experiential inter-relationships between smartphones, movement and the senses.
-We will use the body-based sensorial expertise of dancers in practice-led fieldwork that explores: 1) how movement and senses are shaped by smartphones; and 2) how our bodies might help reimagine the habitual use of smartphones.
+The smartphone thereby compromises our experience of the world through the body's senses. _Moving Camera Bodies_ aims to expand the corporeal and sensate possibilities of human-smartphone experiences, and to deepen understanding of the experiential inter-relationships between smartphones, movement and the senses.
+We will use the body-based expertise of dancers in practice-led fieldwork to explore: 1) alternative physical patterns or habits in relation to the smartphone; and 2) new sensory and communicative possibilities for the body-smartphone nexus that are underpinned by the non-visual senses.

 ### why the Leverhulme Trust?